BoBch27/firevault_go/README.md

 newOptions := options.AllowEmptyFields("age")
 ```
 - `ModifyOriginal` - Returns a new `Options` instance that allows the updating of field values in the original passed in data struct after transformations.
 Note, this will make the operation thread-unsafe, so should be used with caution.
-	- *Expects*:
-		- path: A varying number of `string` values (using dot separation) used to select field paths.
 	- *Returns*:
 		- A new `Options` instance.
 ```go